bruceminanga/My-Fedora-Sway-Configuration/README.md

 # My-Fedora-Sway-Configuration

 This is a configuration for sway window manager fanboys.
 Since window manager doesn't ship with everything under the hood, It requires her users to set up alot of staff manually.
-I have enabled the following functionalities on my window manager (Search for My configs in the file to view the codes for the functionalities)
+I have enabled the following functionalities on my window manager
 1. Increase and Decrease screen brightness.

 # How to use My sway config file
-Navigate to `~/.config/sway/config` and copy paste my file content to your config file.
+1. Navigate to `~/.config/sway/config` and copy paste my file content to your config file.
 No need to worry, the defualt sway config are still availabe at /etc/sway/config
+2. Search for `My configs` statement in the file to have a look at the codes

 # Reasons to use window manager
 1. It helps one adopt the habbit of using keyboard and not relying on mouse.